Sergio Iacobucci Sergio Iacobucci

 The symptoms you’ll see in your business

 You don't wake up thinking "we have a positioning problem."
-You wake up thinking about pipeline and close rates.
+You wake up thinking about pipeline, close rates and ultimately revenue growth.
+There’s either not enough pipeline or the close rates are poor, sometimes you have both.
 But positioning problems don't announce themselves.
-They show up as drag.
+They show up as drag, longed out pipeline that moves in a sluggish manner.
+Just not enough deals all moving a little slowly.

 These are the things you hear before you realise the story is the issue: